LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 - Modified structure of Si detectors: C6 and C7 are now doubled
 - Fixed scoring of Gamma Conversion points: now all volumes are considered (keeping the info): --> +250% increase in file size!
 GammaConv Flag to disable it

-`
+2018.08.01 by collamaf
-cp link.txt CMakeFiles/mainMCMC.dir/
+- Added new dimensions for T,C,S according to Erik slides, and tuned their positioning (C4 <- 20cm 1cm down)
-now is "gpc" as alias!
+- Commands to create final root files are now printed in a macro to be run ` cp link.txt CMakeFiles/mainMCMC.dir/ now is "gpc" as alias!